Beach Fossils (album): Background

 After a brief stint at community college in North Carolina, Dustin Payseur moved to New York City in 2008 to pursue his interests in recording music.
 Known for distant, faded vocals, and lo-fi reverberating instrumentations, Payseur formed Beach Fossils in early 2009 as a vehicle of expansion for a solo project.
 That same year, bassist John Peña and guitarist Christopher Sennott Burke were recruited, followed by Zachary Cole Smith on drums.
 After signing to Captured Tracks and quickly pulling together a live band, they took off playing countless shows across the U.S. gathering a slew of devoted fans in their wake.
 Their debut single, Daydream/Desert Sand was released in February 2010 through Captured Tracks.
+The photo used as the album cover was taken by Payseur at his parents' house in Charlotte, North Carolina.

-On May 18, 2021 Beach Fossils announced via Instagram that they will be performing a livestream show of the band playing both Beach Fossils and What A Pleasure EP in their entirety.
-The livestream will be held on June 10, 2021, and coincides with the 11th anniversary of their debut album as well as the 10th anniversary of What A Pleasure.
+On May 18, 2021, Beach Fossils announced via Instagram that they would perform a livestream show of the band playing both Beach Fossils and What A Pleasure EP in their entirety.
+The livestream was held on June 10, 2021, and coincided with the 11th anniversary of their debut album as well as the 10th anniversary of What A Pleasure.